c-mart/smog/planning.md

 - Standardize nomenclature of "active"/"inactive" vs "enabled"/"disabled" user account

 ## Completed Todo
-x Site settings should have a place to insert analytics tracking code at the footer of each page (e.g. for Piwik or Google Analytics) x Learn about database migrations.
+x Link to Markdown reference in create post page, perhaps instructions to insert an image x Site settings should have a place to insert analytics tracking code at the footer of each page (e.g. for Piwik or Google Analytics) x Learn about database migrations.
 Rolling out new feature (ability to set analytics tracking code in site settings) to existing deployment requires something like https://flask-migrate.readthedocs.org/en/latest/ x Work on update-ability.
 Currently, running "git clone" overwrites the config (e.g. database URI) on a running web server.
 Learn best practices of how this is handled with production apps.